metal3-io/metal3-docs/design/baremetal-operator/worker-config-drive.md

 - We may want to define a new type to hold all of the provisioning instructions, rather than adding individual fields to the host spec directly.
-- Update the actuator to find and pass the worker user data Secret to the baremetal operator through the new field in the `BareMetalHostSpec`.
+- Update the cluster-api provider to find and pass the worker user data Secret to the baremetal operator through the new field in the `BareMetalHostSpec`.
 - Update the baremetal operator to retrieve the user data Secret